Address and Prevent Famine in Four Countries

 An elevated risk of famine persists in the north-east.
 Some areas remain inaccessible to humanitarians, leaving affected people in life-threatening conditions.

-Some 100,000 people are already facing famine, while 1 million people are on the brink.
+Famine could again be a realty for over 1 million people threatened by hunger.
 Access constraints and insecurity continue to hamper the response.